gongpengjun/GPJDataDrivenTableView/README.md

 ## Description

 __GPJDataDrivenTableView__ is a data-driven way to use UITableView.
-It is easy to use.
-It is friendly to evolve with change of requirements.

 `GPJDataDrivenTableView` has the following benefits: